Irwin Library COVID-19 Update (8/9/21)

-- Chat hours: We have created a schedule to ensure that a librarian is available on chat from 7:00AM-10:00PM Monday - Thursday, 7:00AM-5:00PM Friday, and 12PM-10PM Sundays.
-This chat schedule will remain in effect for the duration of the online learning period.
-Chat is located here: http://buanswers.butler.edu/.
+- Chat Hours: We are available on chat from 9:00AM-7:00PM Monday - Thursday, and 9:00AM-5:00PM Friday.
+This matches Irwin's summer open hours, in effect for the summer.
 You can also reach out to your liaison librarian via email; librarians and their liaison departments are available here.
-Alert your students to the chat service!

-- Linking to Resources: Please feel free to put links in Canvas to any of our online resources that you want the students to use.
-Many of our resources (EBSCO, ProQuest, Gale, etc.) have permalink options on the detailed result screen.
+- Linking to Resources: Please put links in Canvas to any of our online resources you want students to read or consult.
+Many of our resource platforms (EBSCO, ProQuest, Gale, etc.) have permalink options on the detailed result screen.
 Please use these whenever they are available.
 Most of our resources will need the EZProxy prefix (https://ezproxy.butler.edu/login?url=) added to the beginning of the URLs so that students can access them off-campus, but the permalink (or “share”) functionality of these platforms may add it automatically.
 If you're not sure whether a link you are using will work off-campus for your students, feel free to send it to your liaison librarian to check.
 Don’t forget you can link to Library LibGuides within Canvas as well; contact your librarian for LibGuide URLs.

 - Add your Librarian as a Teaching Assistant in Canvas: Librarians can be embedded into your Canvas sections by assigning them as a ‘Teacher’ or ‘Teaching Assistant’ in Canvas.
 In this role, students can easily contact their librarians for the class within the Canvas environment, the librarian can link LibGuides to your course, and provide additional library research support to students by sending out announcements or setting up a discussion.
 Directions on how to assign librarians to your course can be found at this Canvas FAQ